Foreign Secretary Truss enters race to become next British prime minister

 Truss, who has held ministerial jobs in a number of government departments including trade, justice and the treasury, said she would slash taxes and maintain a tough line against Russian President Vladimir Putin.

-"Under my leadership, I would start cutting taxes from day one to take immediate action to help people deal with the cost of living," Truss wrote in the Daily Telegraph.
-"It isn't right to be putting up taxes now."
+The contest is for the leadership of the ruling Conservative Party, with the winner then becoming prime minister.
+The aim is to find a successor by September.

+"I will lead a government committed to core Conservative principles: low taxes, a firm grip on spending, driving growth in the economy, and giving people the opportunity to achieve anything they want to achieve," she said in a campaign video.

-The race for a new leader followed one of the most remarkable periods in modern British political history, when more than 50 government ministers quit, denouncing Johnson's character, integrity and inability to tell the truth.
+The race followed one of the most remarkable periods in modern British political history, when more than 50 government ministers quit, denouncing Johnson's character, integrity and inability to tell the truth.

-Nadhim Zahawi, appointed finance minister in the turmoil of last week, said he was also being smeared by his rivals after media reports raised questions about the former businessman's personal finances and tax record.
+Nadhim Zahawi, appointed finance minister in the turmoil of last week, said he was also being targeted by rivals after media reports raised questions about the former businessman's personal finances and tax record.

-"I was clearly being smeared," he told Sky News on Monday.
-"I was being told that the Serious Fraud Office, that the National Crime Agency, that the HMRC (tax office) are looking into me.
-I'm not aware of this.
-I have always declared my taxes, I paid my taxes in the UK."
+Britain's economy is facing rocketing inflation, high debt, and low growth, with people coping with the tightest squeeze on their finances in decades, all set against a backdrop of an energy crunch exacerbated by the war in Ukraine which has sent fuel prices soaring.

+On the issue of immigration, all the main leadership candidates have pledged to keep the government's policy of sending asylum seekers to Rwanda, showing how the party has moved to the right of the political spectrum in recent years.

-Other candidates include the attorney general, Suella Braverman, former health secretary Jeremy Hunt, former health and finance minister Sajid Javid and transport secretary Grant Shapps.
+Other candidates include the attorney general, Suella Braverman, the chair of parliament's foreign affairs committee Tom Tugendhat, and the transport secretary Grant Shapps.

 One Conservative member of parliament said he was astonished by the number of his people entering the leadership contest.